 Note: In some cases, applicants from certain countries will be required to undergo medical examinations.

-A Canada Border Services Agency (CBSA) officer will issue the Canada Temporary Work Permit at the point of entry when the foreign worker arrives in Canada.
-Depending upon the foreign worker’s country of citizenship, a Temporary Resident Visa (TRV) may also need to be obtained in order to enter Canada.
+A Canada Border Services Agency (CBSA) officer will issue the Canadian Temporary Work Permit at the point of entry when the skilled foreign worker arrives in Canada.
+Depending on the foreign worker’s country of citizenship, a Temporary Resident Visa (TRV) may also need to be obtained in order to enter Canada.
 There are a few more minor steps and processes to obtaining a work visa.

 In order to be eligible, you must fall into one of the above categories, and you must also meet the following criteria:

 You are currently in Canada

 You have a valid temporary Work Permit, and it is set to expire within four months.

 You have received a positive decision on your permanent resident application under an economic class, Federal Skilled Worker, Canadian Experience Class, or the Federal Skilled Trades Program.